MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/deploy/deploy-new-self-service-portal-deployment-scenarios-and-troubleshooting.md

 ### Debugging IIS
  IIS supports efficient logging to help you debug IIS issues.
 For more information, see  [IIS Logging Overview](https://msdn.microsoft.com/en-us/library/ms525410\(v=vs.90\).aspx).

-## Troubleshooting Deployment Issues
+## Troubleshooting deployment issues
  Use the following sections to help you troubleshoot deployment issues that might affect you.

-### Definition Changes \(Announcements\/Request Offerings\/Service Offerings\/Knowledge Articles\) are not Shown
+### Definition changes \(Announcements\/Request Offerings\/Service Offerings\/Knowledge Articles\) are not shown
  The new Self Service Portal uses a caching mechanism to store static data to provide fast response times.
 The cache timeout is set to 30 minutes by default, which is configurable.
 For more information, see [Deploy the New Self\-Service Portal](deploy-deploy-the-self-service-portal-for-service-manager.md) in the Basic Customization section.
 Any changes to definitions of announcements, request offerings, service offerings, and knowledge articles are not shown until the cache is cleared.

  Memory caching used is based on .NET Framework [MemoryCache](https://msdn.microsoft.com/en-us/library/system.runtime.caching.memorycache\(v=vs.110\).aspx).
 Cached content remains in memory until the IIS Worker process is terminated.
 Restarting IIS does not help, because IIS does not remove an old process and then start a new one.
 Instead, it reuses an existing one.
 To enforce fresh reading and to remove cache data, identify the IIS Worker process that is associated with the instance and select **End task** before you restart IIS.

  ![IIS worker process](../media/deploy-sm-ssp-iis-worker-process.png)

-### My Requests and My Activities Sections are Empty
+### My Requests and My Activities sections are empty
  New type projections are included in the Portal.mpb file, which is part of the installer, and needs to be imported into Service Manager.
 To import, use the following steps.

 1. Import the Portal.mpb file on your management server.

 2. On the Management Server where your Portal connects to, restart the SDK Service.

-### Pop\-ups Blocking External Links
+### Pop\-ups blocking external links
  If the Enhanced Security Configuration setting for Internet Explorer is enabled, the user receives the following pop\-up on each page while browsing the portal.

  ![pop&#45;up in Internet Explorer](../media/deploy-sm-ssp-pop-up.png)

  The pop\-up above appears for the App Insights JavaScript SDK, which is integrated in the Self Service Portal to gather telemetry data.
 You can disable sending telemetry data by changing the value of the EnableTelemetry configuration parameter, which will remove the pop\-up.
 For more information, see [Deploy the New Self\-Service Portal](deploy-deploy-the-self-service-portal-for-service-manager.md) in the Basic Customization section.

-### You can access Portal on the computer that hosts IIS, but you can't access it from a remote computer
+### You can access the portal on the computer that hosts IIS, but you can't access it from a remote computer
  This issue may occur if Portal and SDK Service are located on different computers \(Stand\-Alone Self Service Portal Deployment\).
 This causes a double hop scenario when you try to access the portal from a remote computer.
 Therefore, the default portal configuration that is described under "Windows Authentication" won't work.
 To resolve this issue, use the "Basic Authentication" configuration instead.

-### You can't see some Service Offerings or published Service Offerings on Portal
+### You can't see some Service Offerings or published Service Offerings in the portal
  This is because Service Offerings are displayed only if they that meet one of the following conditions:

 -   The Service Offering matches the browser language or language selected through Portal Language selector matches.